susanev/uw-stars-cse/143/exams/midterm/study-session/inheritance.md

 	| `((Drink)var4).method2();` | |
 	| `((Bite)var3).method1();` | |

-1. Blue

-	Assuming that the following classes have been defined:
+1. Assuming that the following classes have been defined:

 	```java
 	public class Green extends Red {